ladas-larry/redux-chrome-extension/README.md

 ##Storage
 All the data we need to keep stored in extension after closing Chrome or disabling Extension are being saved to localStorage.
-You can modify localStorage indirectly by manipulation of `state.persistent` property.
+You can modify localStorage indirectly by changing `state.persistent` property.